Kota Kinabalu: Shopping

 Suria Sabah during the 2013 Chinese New Year celebrations, this is also one of the shopping malls in the city.

 Kota Kinabalu also features a number of shopping malls.
 These include Imago KK Times Square, Oceanus Waterfront Mall, Karamunsing Complex, Centre Point, Wisma Merdeka, Warisan Square, Plaza Wawasan, Asia City Complex, City Mall, KK Plaza, Mega Long Mall, Suria Sabah and 1Borneo, which is the largest hypermall in Kota Kinabalu.
 Karamunsing, where Karamunsing Complex is situated, is an area that has more computer shops per capita than anywhere else in Sabah.
 The weekly Gaya Street Sunday Market features a gathering of local hawkers selling a wide range of items from traditional ethnic cultural souvenirs to pets and flowers.
 The Anjung Kinabalu (formerly known as the Kota Kinabalu Handicraft Market) features vendors selling traditional handicrafts, souvenirs and foodstuffs.

 Entertainment

 Golden Screen Cinemas which is located at Suria Sabah Shopping Mall.

 There are six cinemas in Kota Kinabalu: 2 Golden Screen Cinemas (commonly known as GSC), MBO cinemas located at Imago Mall Kota Kinabalu Times Square, City Cineplex at City Mall, Growball Cineplex at Centre Point Mall and Megalong Cineplex at Megalong Mall.
 One of the GSC cinemas is located at Suria Sabah Shopping Mall, while the other is located at 1Borneo.
 Both GSC cinemas hold eight cinema halls each.
 1Borneo Hypermall and Sutera Harbour Marina have bowling alleys and pool tables.

 MBO Cinemas with a capacity of 1,038 is located in Imago Mall, KK Times Square.

-Kota Kinabalu is well known as live seafood market.
-There are many live seafood restaurants such as Hua Hing Seafood Restaurant (located at Sedco Complex), Welcome Seafood Restaurant (Asia City) and Hung Xing Seafood Restaurant around the city.